Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Fraud-Settings.md

 ---

-## Additional APIs
+## Security features

-Commerce Hub offers additional APIs to help reduce the risk of fraud.
+Commerce Hub offers security features to help reduce the risk of fraud.
 These APIs provide extra layers of security and verification to ensure safe transactions.

 <!-- type: row -->